 Dynamic standing demonstrated the potential of moderate-magnitude, low-frequency loading to increase cortical BMD.
 Further investigations could provide insight into the mechanisms of bone health induced through loading interventions.

-AIM: To analyse factors associated with fractures in children with cerebral palsy (CP) in different levels of Gross Motor Function Classification System (GMFCS).
+Analyse factors associated with fractures in children with cerebral palsy (CP) in different levels of Gross Motor Function Classification System (GMFCS).

-for dosing of pediatric supported standing programs
+Systematic review and evidence-based clinical recommendations for dosing of pediatric supported standing programs.

 Paleg, G.S., Smith, B.A. & Glickman, L.B.